-COP26 will focus on the global commitments of nations to reducing carbon emissions and reversing ecological and biodiversity decline.
+COP26 focused on the global commitments of nations to reducing carbon emissions and reversing ecological and biodiversity decline.
 As a leading privately-owned housebuilder, Hill recognises that it has a part to play in helping the UK meet its commitments by building low carbon, resilient and safe homes constructed sustainably and designed to ensure buyers consume fewer resources and enjoy a closeness to nature that helps to create sustainable communities and promote the wellbeing of residents.

 - Achieving net-zero carbon in our Scope 1 and 2 business operations by 2030 and net-zero operational carbon in the homes we build by 2030.